emanbuc/ASL-Recognition-Deep-Learning/README.md

 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset
+The [American Sign Language MNIST Dataset from Kaggle](https://www.kaggle.com/datamunge/sign-language-mnist) is used for this project.
+This dataset is a similar tp the original MNIST dataset:  each training and test case consists of a numerical label associated with a letter(0 corresponds to A and Z corrispond to 25) and a grayscale 28x28 pixel image.
+However, there is no label correspondence to the letter J (9) and Z (25) due to the motion required to symbolize those letters.
+In toal there are 27,455 training cases and 7,172 tests cases in this dataset.

 ### Overview
 *TODO*: Explain about the data you are using and where you got it from.